Deadliest phase of fentanyl crisis eases, as all states see recovery

 "I can tell, you know, the numbers [of people dying] dropped a lot," said Elena, who regularly smokes fentanyl and xylazine, also known as tranq.

-NPR agreed not to use the last name of people who were interviewed about their drug use because the activity is illegal under state and federal law.
+NPR agreed not to use the last names of people who were interviewed about their drug use because the activity is illegal under state and federal law.

 "A lot more people started smoking instead of shooting [injecting fentanyl with needles] and I think that made a difference," Elena said.
 While still highly risky, research suggests smoking fentanyl is considered safer than injecting.